Hard foul during pickup basketball game prompts player to call 911

 “No punches were thrown.
 Nothing,” the Twitter user, who wanted to remain anonymous, told the station.
 “It wasn’t malicious.
 No hits to the face or anything like that.”

-The man who called police, pictured in the shooting sleeve, was knocked to the floor after a hard screen, according to Deadspin.
+The man who called police, pictured in the black shirt, was knocked to the floor after a hard screen, according to Deadspin.
+The man who set the screen was in the shooting sleeve.
 The man was apparently upset by the foul and called police.

 “I thought he was joking,” the witness told FOX5 DC.
 “I thought he was being extra.”